-- •Make sure this is the correct kit to match the exact make and model year of the vehicle's spindle (i.e., brackets for a 1995 Acura spindle will not fit a 2002 Acura spindle). - •Verify the hat stud pattern in this kit matches the stud pattern of the vehicle's wheels. - •Verify your wheel clearance using Figure 2. - Inspect the package contents against the parts list to ensure that all components and hardware are included.
+•Make sure this is the correct kit to match the exact make and model year of the vehicle's spindle.

+•Verify the hat stud pattern in this kit matches the bolt pattern of the vehicle's hubs.

+Verify your wheel clearance using Figure 2.

+Inspect the package contents against the parts list to ensure that all components and hardware are included.